tschaffter/rstudio/README.md

 ## Specification

 - Extends the Docker image [rocker/rstudio]
-- Includes R packages required to
-  - render HTML notebooks
-  - use Python/conda (`reticulate`)
+- Includes R packages to render HTML notebooks and use Python/conda (`reticulate`)
 - Includes [Miniconda]
 - [GitHub Dependabot] checks Docker and pip dependencies
 - Specifies the version of the R packages installed using `renv`